It's a bit tricky to explain what exactly a file system is in just one sentence.

 A file system defines how files are named, stored, and retrieved from the storage device.

-If there's something that you think is missing or that I've gotten wrong, please let me in the comments below.
+Alright, I think it does it for this write-up.
+If you notice something is missing or that I've gotten wrong, please let me in the comments below.
+That would help me and others too!